marco262/my_wiki/data/curse_of_strahd/gm_notes/van-richten-s-tower.md

 If the arm positions are done out of order, a [young blue dragon](^curse_of_strahd/young_blue_dragon.jpg) ([stats](https://5e.tools/bestiary.html#young%20blue%20dragon_mm)) magically appears within 30 feet of the door and attacks all creatures it can see.
 The characters can keep trying to open the door while the dragon is attacking them.
 The dragon disappears if it is reduced to 0 hit points or if the characters open the door.

+History checks can help you recognize the name Khazan